History of Detroit: Economic and social fallout of the 1967 riots

 After the riots, thousands of small businesses closed permanently or relocated to safer neighborhoods, and the affected district lay in ruins for decades.

 Of the 1967 riots, politician Coleman Young, Detroit's first black mayor, wrote in 1994:

 According to the economist Thomas Sowell:

 However, Thomas Sugrue argues that over 20% of Detroit's adult black population was out of work in the 1950s and 1960s, along with 30% of black youth between eighteen and twenty-four.

 Economist Edward L. Glaeser believes the riots were a symptom of the city's already downward trajectory:

 State and local governments responded to the riot with a dramatic increase in minority hiring, including the State Police hiring blacks for the first time, and Detroit more than doubling the number of black police.
 The Michigan government used its reviews of contracts issued by the state to secure an increase in nonwhite employment.
-Between August 1967 and the end of the 1969-1970 fiscal year, minority group employment by the contracted companies increased by 21.1 percent.
+Between August 1967 and the end of the 1969–1970 fiscal year, minority group employment by the contracted companies increased by 21.1 percent.

 In the aftermath of the riot, the Greater Detroit Board of Commerce launched a campaign to find jobs for ten thousand "previously unemployable" persons, a preponderant number of whom were black.
-By Oct 12, 1967, Detroit firms had reportedly hired about five thousand African-Americans since the beginning of the jobs campaign.
+By October 12, 1967, Detroit firms had reportedly hired about five thousand African-Americans since the beginning of the jobs campaign.
 According to Sidney Fine, "that figure may be an underestimate."

 The Michigan Historical Review writes that "Just as the riots following the assassination of Martin Luther King Jr. facilitated the passage of the federal Civil Rights Act of 1968, which included fair housing, so the Detroit riot of July 1967, 'the worst racial disturbance' of the century to that time, provided the impetus for the passage of Michigan's fair housing law as well as similar measures in many Michigan communities."
 Other laws passed in response to the disorder included "important relocation, tenants' rights, and code enforcement legislation".
-Such proposals had been made by Governor Romney throughout the 1960s, but the opposition did not collapse until after the riot.
+Governor Romney had made such proposals throughout the 1960s, but the opposition did not collapse until after the riot.